Ender's Game (comics)

 Formic Wars: Silent Strike[edit]

-Five-part series released from December 2011–April 2012.
-The story is not based on a novel or short story, making it all new content.
+A five-part series released from December 2011–April 2012.
+The story is also original to the comic book series.
 With 44 million people killed by the toxic gas that the alien Formics unleashed in China, the only hope of a counter-agent lies with Mazer Rackham and the Mobile Operations Police safely retrieving a sample.
-Meanwhile, young asteroid miner Victor Delgado has snuck aboard the Formic mother ship in hopes of taking it down alone...and boy is he in for a big disappointment.
+Meanwhile, young asteroid miner Victor Delgado has snuck aboard the Formic mother ship in hopes of taking it down alone.

 Chronological order of series[edit]